 Know this: it’s absolutely not your fault.
 Many of us unknowingly abuse our skin barrier because we haven’t been taught any better!
-The beauty industry sells us products and teaches us habits that only make our skin problems worse.
+The beauty industry tries to sell us products and teach us habits that only make our skin issues worse.
 Don’t even get me started on awful Pinterest beauty advice like using lemons to brighten your skin.

-We’re told we need expensive treatments, lotions, and potions.
-When, in fact, many of them are unnecessary and ignore the root of the problem.
+We’re told we need expensive and intense treatments, special serums, peels, and potions.
+When, in fact, they’re often unnecessary, ignore the root of the problem, and hurt our skin’s overall health.
 We’re taught we need to “feel it” for products to “work”.
 And, we’re taught we need MORE to achieve our skin confidence goals.
 More products, more beauty tools, more medical treatments, more, more, more.